HelloCodeMing/terminal-translate/README.md

 #description
-This script is used to translate English into Chinese in terminate.
+This script could translate English into Chinese in terminal.

 # dependencies
 lua